As Recovery Moves Ahead, North Carolina Mourns Lives Lost, Works to Connect Storm Survivors with Housingbladenonline 10/02/2018 0 COMMENTS

 This week, Back@Home team members are traveling to impacted areas of the state with Multi-Agency Shelter Transition teams to reach families and individuals quickly and help them find and secure stable housing options and other needed resources.

 Back@Home is for individuals and families who are not eligible for Individual Assistance through the Federal Emergency Management Agency (FEMA) or who may be receiving limited FEMA assistance and still need help securing housing or other supportive services.
 Services include help finding housing, rent and utility assistance, move-in supplies, and, if needed, help accessing other resources like job training and placement and child care.
+Some should look for advice from Damage Restoration in Knoxville for some advice on how to begin the restoration process of their homes.

 “Making sure families impacted by this storm have a secure and stable place to live is an important part of North Carolina’s recovery process,” said DHHS Secretary Mandy Cohen, M.D., “Having a home lays the foundation families need to be healthy and safe.”